TDAILab/tutorial-template/docs/source/src_knn.rst

 =====

 .. _usage:
+You use the the k-nearest neighbors (KNN) algorithm in this tutorial for estimating the likelihood that a data point.

-This model use the "Iris date set" to train the model by K-nearest neighbor algorithm.
+The "Iris date set" is used to train this model.
-This model can predict to what kind of Iris is by some features.
+This model can predict to the type of Iris by several characteristics.

 Data upload